sparshsah/foggy-demo/demo/ml/musings.md

 Finally, you optimize actions---with e.g. traditional constrained optimization or RL (reinforcement learning)---deciding what to do to achieve the best outcome.

 * In investing, this could be Markowitz (AKA mean-variance) optimization with risk-management constraints and tcosts.
-* In lending, this could be framed as a RL problem wherein you explore new market geos and segments subject to regulations.
+* In lending, this could be framed as a multi-armed bandit problem wherein you explore new market geos and segments subject to regulations.

 # Simple Buzzwords